j-quelly/gscp/client/README.md

 - [x] login component should allow the enter key [8/26/2017]
 - [x] unable to proxy requests to api server [8/27/2017]
 - [x] 422 error when posting from login componet [8/27/2017]
-- [ ] client should now throw an error in console
+- [ ] client should not throw an error in console